Welcome & Course Overview

 The full-time Masters is aimed at students and professionals with an interest in higher education at all levels and areas:

 - policy and decision makers

-- higher education institutional and administrative structures
+- institutional and administrative structures

 - access, completion and transition to the labour market

-- Higher Education in the Economy and Society
+- Higher Education and the Economy

 - Foundations of Educational Research 1: Concepts and Design